-Academic Load: A full load for students in the undergraduate program is considered between 12-18 credits per semester.
+Academic Load: A full load for students is considered between 12-18 credits per semester.
 Lower division students are limited to a maximum of 18 units per semester.
 Upper division students with a GPA of at least 3.25 may enroll for more than 18 credits with the permission of Department Chair and Registrar.
-A full load for graduate or seminary students is considered a minimum of 9 graduate credits per semester.

-Community Service/Ministry: All Full-Time Program students are REQUIRED to complete 36 hours of community service and ministry each fall and spring semester.
+Community Service/Ministry Hours: All Full-Time Program students are REQUIRED to complete 36 hours of community service and ministry each fall and spring semester.
 This is a graduation requirement and will be noted on the student's transcript.
 If a student does not complete his or her hours by the end of the semester, the student will be placed on Disciplinary Probation by the Dean of Student Development and will be required to meet with the Student Development Team for accountability and help to complete the required hours.